Things to Do in Northumberland

 The Running Fox, Felton

 Felton is located just off the A1 between Morpeth and Alnwick, so very easy to find.
 The Running Fox is a fantastic artisan bakery and cafe and an absolute delight to visit.
-The bakery creates amazing flavoured breads such as stilton and walnut, cheese and pickle and gluten free options too, as well as hot cross buns, enormous pies, quiches and sweet treats to take away.
+The bakery creates amazing flavoured breads such as Stilton and walnut, cheese and pickle and gluten free options too, as well as hot cross buns, enormous pies, quiches and sweet treats to take away.
 The cafe itself is even better.
 They serve a hearty, quality breakfast till 11:30am, then onto lunch and afternoon tea treats.
-Their doorstop sandwiches and melts are literally jam-packed full of local, fresh ingredients and almost everything they use is from a local or Fairtrade source.
+Their doorstop sandwiches and melts are jam-packed full of local, fresh ingredients and almost everything they use is from a Fairtrade source.
 They have magazines and newspapers to browse over and buy too.
 Make sure you are hungry before you visit The Running Fox as you will want to take more delicious goodies home with you for later.
+Show your Coquet Cottages key ring when you dine in the cafe and enjoy free coffee for 2 people.
 Tel: 01670 787090 or click HERE for their website.

 On the road to Acklington from Warkworth about 2 miles out, the cafe is very small with limited food, however the ice cream is absolutely delicious!
 Housed in a converted part of the milking shed, it’s a delight to enjoy a gourmet ice-cream whilst watching the award winning pedigree Ayrshire and Holstein cows milling around.
 There’s a very good little adventure playground for smaller children too, directly in front of the ice cream parlour.
 Highly recommended and definitely worth stopping off for!
 Tel: 01665 711210 or click HERE for their website.